Skip to main content

 Active projects

-Local-first tools that solve real problems.
-These are the five projects I am actively developing:
+These are the six projects I am actively developing:

-• School Platform: a homeschool tracking platform for Western Australia with AI-powered learning, Google Calendar integration, and curriculum coverage tracking.
+• School Platform: a homeschool tracking platform for Western Australia with AI study unit generation, Google Calendar integration, and curriculum coverage tracking.

 • Flow Control: a self-hosted support tool for health and performance that predicts readiness and visualises flow state from real coding signals.